 Module and assessment information for future years is displayed as currently validated and may be liable to change.
 When selecting electives, your choices will be subject to the core requirements of the course.
 As a result, selections may be limited to a choice between one of two or more specified electives in some instances.

 Modules studied may differ depending on when you start your course.

 Fees and funding

-Our tuition fee for UK students starting part-time undergraduate study in 2023/24 is £4,625 per year (based on studying 60 credits per year).
+Our tuition fee for UK students starting part-time study in 2024/25 is still to be confirmed.
+For an indication, our tuition fees for UK students starting this course in 2023/24 are £4,625 per year (based on studying 60 credits per year).
 These fees are regulated by the UK government and are therefore subject to changes in government policy.
 During your placement year you will pay a reduced fee of £1,200.
 If you study a lower number of credits per year, your fee will be divided into annual payments which will then be rounded.
 This may mean the total fee you pay is slightly higher than the fee stated above.
 If you take a break in study or have to re-take part of the course, you may also be charged an additional fee and will be notified of this at the time

 Postgraduate student loans

 Up to £11,222 available for Home students on most masters courses.

 This link allows you to view estimated costs associated with the main activities on specific courses.
 These are estimates and, as such, are only an indication of additional course costs.
 Actual costs can vary greatly depending on the choices you make during your course.Additional costs for Nursing and midwifery courses (PDF, 259.3KB)

 Any offer of a place to study is subject to your acceptance of the University’s Terms and Conditions and Student Regulations.